+356-2033-01-78

 2. Working in Malta

 Residents in Malta can work or start a business if their residence permit type allows it.
 Generally, a work permit is required to secure employment in the country.
-However, investors with either temporary or permanent residence status can work or establish a company without needing additional permits.

 3. Access to healthcare and education